Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    Kernel.MemCalc(application:instance) -> number

-Calculates the amount of memory required for a specified app :raw-html:`<br />` ``application`` The application you want to calculate the memory for :raw-html:`<br />`
+Calculates the amount of memory required for a specified app. :raw-html:`<br />` ``application`` The application you want to calculate the memory for :raw-html:`<br />`

 ----